iamskratsch/iamskratsch.github.io/content/posts/github-101-unleashing-your-coding-potential.md

 ### Forks

-A fork is a copy of a repository that sits in your account rather than the account from which you forked it from.
-It isolates your changes from the original project, enabling you to experiment freely without affecting the original project.
+A fork is a duplicate of a repository that is stored in your account rather than the account from which it was forked.
+It separates your modifications from the original project, allowing you to experiment without harming the original.

 Here's how you can create a Fork: